Black Bolt: 2010s

 In the aftermath of the Secret Wars storyline, Medusa sends Nur and Auran to find Black Bolt who is forced by Maximus to use his voice against them, killing Auran.
 Black Bolt and Medusa end up separating over his prolonged absence from Attilan.
 Nonetheless, they team up to battle Kang the Conqueror for their son Ahura (Black Bolt had earlier given Ahura over to Kang for safe-keeping during the incursions).
 Unwelcome in Attilan, Black Bolt now runs the "Quiet Room," a nightclub that functions as a neutral zone for metahumans.
 At one point, a resurrected Auran steals his voice, but it is restored with the help of Sterilon.

 During the "Death of X" storyline, Black Bolt is framed for the death of Cyclops.

 When the truce between the Inhumans and X-Men is broken during the Inhumans vs. X-Men storyline, Black Bolt is subsequently ambushed by Emma Frost and Dazzler in the Quiet Room.
 A disguised Dazzler is able to absorb the energy from his voice and counterattack him with it.
 He is held captive by the X-Men in Forge's workshop in the dimension of Limbo until his rescue by Medusa and the Inhumans.
 He helps Medusa neutralize Emma Frost.
 In the aftermath, there is hope of reconciliation between the Royal couple as she joins Black Bolt in the Quiet Room.

-Black Bolt and a group of Inhumans later tracked down Maximus and captured him for his trial.
+Black Bolt and a group of Inhumans tracked down Maximus and captured him for his trial.
 Black Bolt later spoke to Maximus privately.

 Black Bolt was imprisoned in a deep space torture prison that was meant for Maximus.
 Upon defeating his fellow inmate Absorbing Man, Black Bolt confronted the as-yet-unidentified jailer.
 When his quasi-sonic no longer worked, Black Bolt was killed and revived.
 Black Bolt later made acquaintances with Absorbing Man, Blinky, Metal Master, and Raava.
 After discovering that the Jailer is an Inhuman who was incarcerated in the torture prison and has since taken over it, Black Bolt and his fellow inmates fight the Jailer.
 Absorbing Man sacrifices himself so that Black Bolt can kill the Jailer and enable his fellow inmates to escape.

 Black Bolt returns to Earth with Blinky.
 They inform Titania about her husband Crusher's heroic death.
 At the funeral, Blinky is kidnapped by Lash.
 He forces Black Bolt to surrender and injects him with a poison to prepare his blood to be used as part of a new Terrigen-type bomb that will produce new Inhumans.
 The pain of the process sends Black Bolt's mind towards Medusa's mind.
 They interact on a psychic plane and update each other.
 He finds out about Medusa's love for Gorgon and they determine that they cannot go back to their marriage.
 Instead, they will move forward and Medusa promises to find them as they get separated.
 Black Bolt breaks free only to succumb to the poison.
 Blinky tries to protect him, but turns into a monster channeling the Jailer.